Coronavirus – check what benefits you can get

 - are earning less than usual - including if you’re self-employed

-- have lost your job, been made redundant or stopped being self-employed
+- have lost your job or been made redundant

 If you’re not a UK citizen, you might still be able to claim benefits - check the rules for the benefit you want to apply for.